basho/basho_docs/content/riak/kv/2.1.1/developing/usage/document-store.md

 Whether the post is currently in draft form | Flag | Boolean

-Before we start actually creating and storing blog posts, let's set up Riak Search with an appropriate index and schema.
+Before we start actually creating and storing blog posts, let's set up Riak search with an appropriate index and schema.

 ## Creating a Schema and Index